-For the past twenty years, RFWTT has coached hundreds of women to finish their first triathlon.
+For the past twenty-one years, RFWTT has coached hundreds of women to finish their first triathlon.
 The team has helped many women to awaken their inner athlete.
 Many of the women fell into two camps: they either once participated in sports but quit to work or raise families or they never had the confidence to try sports in the first place.
 The RFWTT gives women another chance to train, laugh, work-out, high-five, sweat, and accomplish things they never thought possible.

 We train in the summer twice a week, for 13 weeks, from May to the middle of August.
 We meet in Glenwood Springs on Wednesday mornings from 6-8 a.m. where the emphasis is on running/walking/cycling/heart zone skills.
 We meet again on Saturday mornings or Monday evenings to learn pool and open water swimming skills.
 Extra workouts, lectures, and clinics are added throughout the summer.

 In the middle of August, we will take a field trip to Longmont to participate in the Divas Tri where Tri-Babes become Tri-Umphs when they cross the finish line!
 The event consists of a 1/2 mile open water swim, an 11.5 mile bike ride, and a 5K (3.1 mile) run/walk.

 Coaches Sharma and Carla are fortunate to have some of the Valley’s best staff and assistants to help them coach the team.
 Each summer, alumni assistants and staff make it possible to have quality work-outs for the different ability levels of the participants.
 The swim coaches have the difficult task of teaching swimming skills to a variety of levels.
 Yet, each summer they manage to get everyone trained to do the distance.
 There is always a staff member or assistant available for support, encouragement, or feedback.